 3. Tuition and fee refunds will only be considered where this has been explicitly requested, and in exceptionally limited circumstances.
 Consideration may include but not be limited to the following: evidence as to when you stopped attending class and that you did not complete course work or exams after that date; and evidence that your circumstances were unforeseeable and beyond your control.

 You will be notified of the outcome of that review within two weeks.
 We are not able to guarantee a response by a certain date.
 For example, if you submit a late course withdrawal request on April 13 for a course with a final exam scheduled on April 18, we cannot guarantee that you will get a response to your request before April 18.

 If your request is approved, the course in question will show a grade of “W” on your transcript.
 Tuition and fees charged for that course are not refunded in the context of late course withdrawals, except in exceptional circumstances, unforeseeable and beyond your control.

 If your request is refused, you may make a written request to have the decision reviewed by the Decision Review Committee, consisting of .
-Director of Service Point, the Registrar and Executive Director of Enrolment Services and either the Associate Dean (Arts OASIS) or the Director of Advising (Science SOUSA) .
+Director of Service Point, the Registrar and Executive Director of Enrolment Services and either the Associate Dean (Arts OASIS) or the Associate Dean (Science SOUSA) .
 The Decision Review Committee will review the original request and any additional information or supporting documentation.
 The committee will only review documentation and written statements; requests to present verbal statements or arguments in-person will not be granted.
 Decisions made by this committee are final.

 How to request a Decision Review